Welcome to the Dark Ride Database

 The Dark Ride Database relies on its users for a great part of the information on its website.
 You can notify our team with any updates of information, pictures or even by adding new rides to the database.

-You can notify the editors of the Dark Ride Database by using the correct forms.
-You can add information to existing rides by clicking on the button ‘Submit Information’ on the page of the particular ride.
+You can notify the editors of the Dark Ride Database by using the correct forms through this link.
+You can also add information to existing rides by clicking on the button ‘Submit Information’ on the page of the particular ride.
 If you want to add a new ride to the database, you can use the ‘Submit Ride Information’ button on the top right corner of this website or the main menu on your mobile device.
 Try to add sources or explain how you got the information to your submission.
 This makes it easier for the editors to verify correct information.

-When the information or pictures that you added to the database get published, they will be part of the database for an indefinite time.
-You can request the removal of information or pictures by sending an e-mail to [email protected] The editors will judge your request and notify you with the actions to follow.
+When the information or pictures that you added to the database gets published, it will be part of the database for an indefinite time.
+You can request the removal of information or pictures by sending an e-mail to [email protected].
+The editors will judge your request and notify you about the follow-up.
 Due to the informative nature of this website, it is not likely that information will be removed.
 However in the following cases, your request is likely to be accepted:

-The Dark Ride Database was started by three theme park fans from The Netherlands: Johan, Erik and Luc.
+The Dark Ride Database was started by three theme park fans from The Netherlands: Erik, Johan and Luc.
 Together with friends we have visited several theme parks all over Europe.
-One of the highlights of the trips were always the dark rides.
-However, we soon found out that it is hard to find information about dark rides online.
+Dark rides have always been the highlight of these visits, however, we soon found out that it is hard to find information about dark rides online.
 We have been speculating about it for quite some time, but eventually we decided to start the Dark Ride Database.

 Location: The Netherlands